ms-jpq/coq_nvim/README.md

-# KoK.Nvim - Keeper of Keyboard
+# KoK.nvim - Keeper of Keyboard

 Same pronunciation as [`coc.nvim`](https://github.com/neoclide/coc.nvim), but simpler and more "Vim-like".